-Let’s start it with a quick take-a-look of the responsive columns in WordPress.
+Let’s start it with a quick survey of the responsive columns in WordPress.
 When you’ve clicked on the “+” icon and added a block, you become able to choose between 5 layout variations.

 If you have chosen two columns of different sizes, you’re probably looking forward to creating a page with the main part and a sidebar.
 You may also select a three-columned layout as well.

 You can also choose the two equal columns, in case you are going to divide your page into the two main parts.
 That’s what we are going to do in this overview.
 It can work with the product items page, where one side is a products’ layout and the other is a sidebar.